-- G. Process and Review Requirements - 1.
+- G. Process and Review Requirements - 2.
 Special Review will be necessary for any use which: - a.
 Generates traffic volumes in excess of 500 average daily trips; or - b.
-Has a total floor area greater than or equal to 35,000 square feet. - 2.
+Has a total floor area greater than or equal to 35,000 square feet. - 3.
 Site Plan Review is required when building on a vacant parcel or adding 1,000 square feet of floor area or more to a property.
 Site Plan Review is not required for a change of use.
-A Site Plan Review waiver process is required when demolishing any square footage or adding less than 1,000 square feet. - 3.
+A Site Plan Review waiver process is required when demolishing any square footage or adding less than 1,000 square feet. - 4.
 A Certificate of Appropriateness will be necessary for any alterations to the exteriors of structures or development within the Historic District with the following exceptions: - a.
 Pre-approved color changes as listed in Appendix A of these guidelines, or repainting of a structure with the identical color as the existing color. - b.
 Regular maintenance and repairs to structures that retain the existing materials.
 Examples include, repointing mortar joints; replacing damaged wood siding with new wood siding which is identical in scale, color, and pattern as the existing siding; replacing damaged roofing material with identical roofing material; and window pane replacement, provided the mullions and muntins of the existing window are being retained and the glass is not tinted or mirrored. - c.
 Landscaping - d.
-Interior alterations which do not affect the exterior appearance of the structure.
+Interior alterations which do not affect the exterior appearance of the structure. - e.
+Although these alterations do not require Niwot Design Review Committee review or HPAB review, the owner proposing these changes must inform the Land Use Department prior to undertaking the change to insure that it does in fact fall within one of the above four categories.